 Trevor Corkum's novel The Electric Boy is set to debut with Doubleday Canada.
 An award-winning writer, educator, scholar, and editor, he has facilitated workshops and lectured across Canada and around the world.
 His fiction, essays, journalism and reviews appear regularly in periodicals such as the Toronto Star and The Globe and Mail and his work has been recognized with nominations for the Journey Prize, a National Magazine Award for Fiction, a Western Magazine Award for Personal Journalism, the CBC Short Story Prize, and the CBC Creative Nonfiction Prize.
 Trevor was the 2017 Writer-in-Residence at Lester B. Pearson United World College and a 2017 Writer-in-Residence on the Canada C3 expedition.
 He holds an MFA in Creative Writing from UBC and an MA in Adult Education and Community Development from the University of Toronto.
 A current PhD student and SSHRC doctoral scholar in Adult Education at the University of Toronto, his research uses narrative and storytelling to explore notions of home, belonging, and identity in a globalized world.
 He divides his time between Toronto and the south shore of Prince Edward Island.

 Valerie Mills-Milde lives, works, and writes in London Ontario.
 She is the author of the novel After Drowning (2016), which won the IPPY Silver Medal for Contemporary Fiction and The Land's Long Reach,(2018) which was a finalist for The Miramichi Reader's 2019 "The Very Best!"
 Book Awards.
 Her short fiction has appeared in numerous Canadian literary magazines.
 When she is not writing, she is a clinical social worker in private practice.
+Valerie acknowledges that the land on which she lives is the traditional territory of the Attawandaron, Anishinaabeg, Haudenosaunee, and Lunaapeewak peoples who have longstanding relationships to the land, water and region of southwestern Ontario.

 We would like to acknowledge that the land on which the office of The Miramichi Reader is situated is in the traditional unceded territory of the Mi’kmaq Peoples.
 This territory is covered by the “Treaties of Peace and Friendship” which Wəlastəkwiyik (Maliseet), Mi’kmaq and Passamaquoddy Peoples first signed with the British Crown in 1726.
 The treaties did not deal with the surrender of lands and resources but in fact, recognized Mi’kmaq and Wəlastəkwiyik (Maliseet) title and established the rules for what was to be an ongoing relationship between nations.